isotropy/isotropy-ast-analyzer-db/README.md

 })
 ```

 Usage is easy.
-Start by importing the file you just created
+Start by importing the file you just created.

 ```javascript
 import db from "./my-db";